meyernc3/STA-309-Exam/README.md

 ### 1. **Word Clouds**
 Each album's word cloud visualizes its most frequently used lyrics.
 Across all three albums, themes like **love**, **time**, **soul**, and **feeling** consistently appear, showing the emotional backbone of Oasis’s songwriting.

-Notably, *Definitely Maybe* is filled with confident, high-energy language, while *Dig Out Your Soul* leans more introspective and fragmented — suggesting a lyrical shift over time.
+Notably, *Definitely Maybe* is filled with confident, high-energy language, while *Dig Out Your Soul* leans more introspective and dark, suggesting a lyrical shift over time.

 ---

 ### 2. **Sentiment Breakdown**
-A bar chart compares the total positive and negative sentiment word counts for each album.
+The bar chart compares the total positive and negative sentiment word counts for each album.
 Interestingly, **all three albums skew negative**, particularly *Definitely Maybe*, which contains the highest number of sentiment-tagged words overall.

 This result challenges the common assumption that success in popular music is tied to lyrical positivity.
-Oasis’s style, especially in their early work, leans heavily into emotional realism and frustration — which clearly resonated with fans.
+Oasis’s style, especially in their early work, leans heavily into emotional realism and frustration which clearly resonated with fans due to the success of these albums.

 ---